umairkarel/cogs/moderation/verification/documentation.md

 `password`|:heavy_check_mark:|The verification password

 !!! note
-    As this command can only be used in private messages, it does not start with the configured bot prefix!
-So, for example, if the configured password is `Tr0ub4dor&3` a user would have to send this exact message to the bot to complete verification:
+    As this command can only be used in direct messages, it does not start with the configured bot prefix!
+So, for example, if the configured password is `Tr0ub4dor&3`, a member would have to send this exact message to the bot to complete verification:
     <!-- markdownlint-disable-next-line MD038 -->
     ```
     verify Tr0ub4dor&3